eponce92/navAssist/README.md

 ## 📋 Prerequisites

-- Ollama must be installed and running on your local machine.
+- For Ollama: Ollama must be installed and running on your local machine.
 You can download the latest version for macOS, Linux, or Windows from [Ollama's official website](https://ollama.com).
-- Ensure the Ollama API is accessible at `http://localhost:11434`.
+- For OpenRouter: You need to sign up for an account at [OpenRouter](https://openrouter.ai/) and obtain an API key.

 ## 🚀 Getting Started

-1. Set the `OLLAMA_ORIGINS` environment variable to allow connections from Chrome extensions:
+1. If using Ollama, set the `OLLAMA_ORIGINS` environment variable to allow connections from Chrome extensions:

    - On Windows:
      - Open Command Prompt or PowerShell as administrator